TClark1011/base-ts-cli-lib-test/packages/lib/README.md

 **Why are transpiled JS files in the repo?**
 So the CLI can fetch the JS code via the GitHub API.

+## Development Guidelines

+- To illustrate a value in example code, use `assert.equal`, with `assert` coming from `node:assert`.
+That way we can actually check the value is as expected by running the example code.